rancher/docs/content/rke/latest/en/upgrades/_index.md

 The default Kubernetes version for each RKE version can be found in [the RKE release notes](https://github.com/rancher/rke/releases/).

 You can also select a newer version of Kubernetes to install for your cluster.
-Downgrading Kubernetes is not supported.

 Each version of RKE has a specific [list of supported Kubernetes versions.](#listing-supported-kubernetes-versions)

-In case the Kubernetes version is defined in the `kubernetes_version` directive and under the `system-images` directive are defined, the `system-images` configuration will take precedence over `kubernetes_version`.
+In case the Kubernetes version is defined in the `kubernetes_version` directive and under the `system-images` directive, the `system-images` configuration will take precedence over the `kubernetes_version`.

 This page covers the following topics: